Bob Miller (pitcher, born 1926): Professional career

 ("Whiz Kids") Phillies' pitching staff.
 He appeared in 35 games, 22 as a starter, and won 11 of 17 decisions with an earned run average (ERA) of 3.57, in 174 innings pitched.
 Although not as celebrated as fellow young pitchers Robin Roberts and Curt Simmons, Miller ranked third on the staff in innings pitched and fourth in victories.
 He hurled seven complete games and notched two shutouts.

 Miller started Game 4 of the 1950 World Series, but faced only four batters and recorded only one out, and took the loss in a 5–2 New York Yankees victory that cemented a four-game sweep for the Bombers.

 Miller spent parts of 1951 and 1952 in minor league baseball.
 Altogether, he worked in 261 MLB games, going 42–42, and surrendered 889 hits and 247 bases on balls in 822 innings pitched.
 Miller struck out 263.
-In 205 total chances, he committed only two errors for a career .990 fielding percentage.
+Defensively, in 205 total chances, he committed only two errors for a career .990 fielding percentage.
 Miller‘s only two miscues came in consecutive appearances in 1954, on August 15 in a starting role against the Pittsburgh Pirates and on August 19 in a relief appearance against the New York Giants.